 Replacing A Coil

 As car repair goes, you’ve won the lottery.
 Replacing a coil is by far the easiest fix for a misfiring engine and it’s a common failure too.
-Just know, it’s not uncommon for some of the other coils to fail soon too.
+Just know, it’s not uncommon for some of the other coils to fail shortly after.

 To release the locking tab, slide the plastic lock, press the tab and pull the connector firmly by the plastic housing, never by the wiring.